bnbuckler/federation/_implement/1_csp-integrate.md

 * A description of any disclosure or transmission of PII.
 <br>

 The adequate notice should be clearly displayed to the user and it should be made clear that the user is leaving the government site to authenticate at an external CSP.
 An adequate notice should not be a link on a page that leads to a complex privacy policy or general terms and conditions.
 Once user consent has been obtained, the RP can collect the requested attributes about the user.
-The RP should work with the CSP to identify what attributes the RP needs, per its Systems Of Record Notice (SORN), and how it intends to use and manage the attributes.
+The RP should work with the CSP to identify what attributes the RP needs, per its Systems of Record Notice (SORN), and how it intends to use and manage the attributes.
 This will inform the consent notice presented to the user.

 An agency should focus on elements that will make the access process easier and better for non-federal users, such as selecting credentials that users already have or can easily be obtained, provided security requirements are met.
 The design and implementation of a user interface should be targeted at achieving a high level of user satisfaction, which will provide a high adoption rate.